Welcome to my website!

 I am an Assistant Professor of Economics at Texas Tech University.
 My research applies economic theory to study dynamic political economy questions.
 My recent projects are on the dynamics of inequality, robust mechanism design, and strategic communication.

-Abstract: I develop an economic theory of how a society's distribution of power and resources evolves over time.
+Abstract: I develop a model of how a society’s distribution of political power and economic resources evolves over time.
 Multiple lineages of players compete by accumulating power, which is modeled as an asset that increases the probability of winning conflicts over resources.
-This model provides sharp equilibrium predictions for how a society’s distribution of power evolves and whether it approaches inclusivity, oligarchy, or dictatorship in the long run.
-My main result shows that power and resources inevitably fall into the hands of a few when political competition is left unchecked in large societies, which addresses a longstanding empirical puzzle.
+This model provides sharp equilibrium predictions for how a society’s distribution of power evolves and whether it approaches a dictatorial, oligarchic, or inclusive regime in the long run.
+My main result shows that power and resources inevitably fall into the hands of a few when political competition is left unchecked in large societies.
+This provides an explanation for a longstanding empirical puzzle: this phenomenon – known as the Iron Law of Oligarchy – appears to be supported by historical evidence, but its underlying mechanism has been an open question to date.
+My main result also suggests that persistently rising inequality observed in large countries such as the United States will not self‐correct; in light of this, I also provide insights into the policy interventions that can be used to counteract rising inequality in large societies.

 Abstract: Online voting mechanisms (e.g. polls) are a potentially powerful, cost-effective means of collecting large amounts of data about preferences, but such large-scale data collection has proven to be vulnerable to sabotage (e.g. by internet trolls) if proper precautions are not taken.
 To this end, we consider the problem of designing a voting mechanism that is robust to derailment by external groups.
 We show that plurality voting and other standard mechanisms are often not robust to sabotage; in fact it is sometimes preferable to not run any poll at all.
 The optimal voting mechanism is found to make saboteurs indifferent between each alternative they can vote for, since this undermines their ability to adversely affect the designer's predictions of other voters' preferences.